evzheng/Nematostella-vectensis-and-Alpha-adducin/README.md

-# Final Project: Evelyn Zheng
+# Nematostella vectensis and its gene family, Alpha-adducin

 This repository is the methods of my Final Project of *Nematostella vectensis* and its gene family, Alpha-adducin.
 Feel free to reference the Final Paper pdf attached to the github repository prior to viewing the contents of the information below.
 Many contents were taken from Professor Joshua Rest.